ruv-ohf/standards/recommendations/frameworks/Scala.md

       are naturally incentivized to experiment with new things (new frameworks, new programming languages, etc.) eventually throwing away things if they don't turn out to be worth the effort.
-We found that introducing a 'Common' library hampers innovation and discourage people to try new things; it imposes some technological choices right from the start.
+We found that introducing a 'Common' library deters innovation and discourage people to try new things; it imposes some technological choices right from the start.
 E.g: you know that you need to work with Scala (and not the latest version) or that